 What is a PEO?

 A PEO is a full-service HR provider that co-employs your workforce.
-It assumes the role of the health insurance plan sponsor to offer comprehensive coverage and oversee payroll and compliance.
+It assumes the role of the health insurance plan sponsor, offering comprehensive coverage and overseeing payroll and compliance.
 You retain control over daily operations, whereas PEOs handle most HR administrative functions.

 Typically, PEOs don't deal with the hiring process.
 However, some providers offer PEO EOR services for businesses needing global support.
-These usually involve a partner organization.
-Alternatively, you could use a global PEO EOR, meaning a global employment organization (GEO) like Deel.
+They usually involve a partner organization.
+Alternatively, you could use a PEO with international services, also known as a global employment organization (GEO).

 What's the difference between an EOR vs. a PEO?